SovereignCloudStack/docs/contributor-docs/operations/tests/test-implementation-guide.md

 As a bonus, a well written unit test also makes it easier for reviewers to cross check a given pull request with new or enhanced conformance tests.

+In general, unit and regression tests for the conformance tests are located in the same location as the conformance tests, that is, the `Tests/` directory of the [SCS standards repository][scs-standards].
 Setup and development of the unit tests is described in the [SCS conformance tests README][tests-readme].